p4lang/switch/README.md

 You can now run `switch.p4` in bmv2 without cloning `p4factory`.
 In order to do this you first need to install [bmv2] (https://github.com/p4lang/behavioral-model) and its compiler [p4c-bmv2] (https://github.com/p4lang/p4c-bm) on your system.
+Note that when running `./configure` for bmv2, you need to provide the `--with-pdfixed` option, as switch requires the PD library.
 Additionally, if you plan on running the tests for `switch.p4`, please make sure you install [PTF] (https://github.com/p4lang/ptf) with `sudo python setup.py install`.

 Once this is done, you can follow this steps: